lucidrains/kronecker-attention-pytorch/README.md

 ## Kronecker Attention Pytorch

 Implementation of <a href="https://arxiv.org/abs/2007.08442">Kronecker Attention</a> in Pytorch.
+Results look less than stellar, but if someone found some context where this architecture works well, please post in the issues and let everyone know.

 ## Install